ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 The cornerstone of any DLT are the transactions it enables on the constituent Wallets.
 In Ixian, there are a few different Transaction types at the moment:
 * Normal transaction: Allows transfer of funds from one or more source Wallets to one or more target Wallets.
 The source Wallets must all belong to the same public/private keypair, but the destination wallets can be completely different.
 Public key must be made known for the source Wallets, but not for destination Wallets.
 In fact, the destination Wallets need not even exist before this transaction gives them funds.
 * Multi-signature transactions: There are several distint types of multi-signature transations in Ixian:
-..* Multisignature "Change" transactions: Which allow modifying Wallets to make them into Multi-signature Wallets, or modifying Multi-signature Wallets to turn them back into normal wallets and also transations to set the required minimum number of signatures in order to spend funds from a Multi-signature Wallet.
+    * Multisignature "Change" transactions: Which allow modifying Wallets to make them into Multi-signature Wallets, or modifying Multi-signature Wallets to turn them back into normal wallets and also transations to set the required minimum number of signatures in order to spend funds from a Multi-signature Wallet.
-..* Multisignature "Spend" transactions: Which allow funds to be widthdrawn from a Multi-signature Wallet.
+    * Multisignature "Spend" transactions: Which allow funds to be widthdrawn from a Multi-signature Wallet.
 No special transaction is required to _deposit_ funds into a Multi-signature wallet.
 * Staking transactions: The naming is a little misleading, because recent versions of Ixian no longer use PoS (Proof-of-Stake) mechanisms for distributing new coins.
 These transactions identify the nodes which participate in the Ixian Consensus and Signing algoritm and award them a certain amount of coins, thus increasing the total supply and rewarding participating DLT Nodes.
-..* PoW transactions: These transactions provide a solution to the PoW problem and award the signer a certain number of Ixicoins.
+    * PoW transactions: These transactions provide a solution to the PoW problem and award the signer a certain number of Ixicoins.
 It is expected that the PoW mechanism will be deactivated after 10 years from the network start, once sufficient initial capital has been generated.
-..* Genesis transactions: These transactions do not normally appear on the block chain.
+    * Genesis transactions: These transactions do not normally appear on the block chain.
 They were used to create the initial Ixian foundation wallets and a number of pre-mined Ixicoins to be used for Ixian project development and team rewards.

 ### Addresses in Transactions

 In order to verify that a Transaction's signature is valid, all DLT Master nodes require the public key associated with the withdrawal Wallet (or Wallets).
-This public key is rather large (8192 bits), so it is not always included in the Transation.
+This public key is rather large (4096 bits), so it is not always included in the Transation.
 It must only be included if the withdrawal Wallet has never been in a transaction before and thus its public key is unknown.
 After the first time a Wallet is used as the source Wallet, the appropriate public key becomes part of the Wallet State on all Master nodes.
 From that moment forward only the source Wallet Address has to be sent in Transactions.

-TODO: Destination Address and nonce values
+Because all withdrawal Wallets must belong to the same public/private keypair, it is sufficient to list only the (shorter) address `nonce` values and the respective amounts, since full Wallet addresses can be easily calculated from the public key and nonce value.

+Each transaction can deposit funds into multiple destination Wallets.
+These do not need to belong to the same public key.
+The list of destinations must include full addresses and amounts per address.
+The total deposited amount must match the total withdrawal amount minus the transaction fee.